 The Settings

-After unboxing, it took me maybe about ten minutes to get fully adjusted.
-The camera has a lot of the same settings as the other Fujifilm cameras but a lot of new ones as well with an updated menu and screen that are much nicer and feel more modern.
-I actually think it might have the best menu system in any camera I’ve ever tested or owned.
-It’s very well thought out with the capabilities of customizing your own tab.
+After unboxing, it took me about ten minutes to get fully adjusted.
+The camera has many of the same settings as the other Fujifilm cameras but also many new ones, with an updated menu and screen that are much nicer and feel more modern.
+It might have the best menu system in any camera I’ve ever tested or owned.
+It’s very well thought out and allows you to customize your tab.

 The Controls

-On body, all the important controls are still right there and I like what they did with the ISO dial after getting use to it.
-My absolute favorite thing about this camera is you can see all your settings instantly by just glancing down at your camera.
+On the body, all the important controls are still right there, and I like what they did with the ISO dial after getting used to it.
+My favorite thing about this camera is you can see all your settings instantly by just glancing down at your camera.
 You never need to go into a menu to adjust your primary camera functions.
-Once you get use to this, it’s really hard going back to any other camera that doesn’t have this.
-Unless of course, you like to shoot on full auto everything with continuous wide autofocus like our friends over at DPreview. 😉
+Once you get used to this, it’s really hard going back to any other camera that doesn’t have this.
+Unless you like to shoot everything on full auto with continuous wide autofocus like our friends over at DPreview. 😉

 The New Joystick

-The joystick for adjusting focus points is amazing once you get into the habit of using it, but I personally still find this to take too much time when shooting out in the wild and I like to keep my focus somewhat centered where and can focus then snap back to my framing.
+The joystick for adjusting focus points is amazing once you get into the habit of using it, but I still find it to take too much time when shooting out in the wild.
+I like to keep my focus somewhat centered where I can focus and then snap back to my framing.

-Where I will most likely use this feature is when I’m shooting tabletop or studio work where it will be invaluable.
+I will most likely use this feature when I’m shooting tabletop or studio work, where it will be invaluable.
 I’m just thankful they didn’t add a touchscreen for this purpose.
-Thank you Fujifilm for not turning your camera into an iPhone.
+Thank you, Fujifilm, for not turning your camera into an iPhone.

 The Sound And Feel

-The camera feels expensive and of course it is.
-It’s also heavy but in a good way, but it does seem a little large for an APS-C camera.
+The camera feels expensive, and of course it is.
+It’s also heavy, but in a good way.
+However, it does seem a little large for an APS-C camera.

-The front grip and thumb grip are very well designed with a small bit of rubber inlay that helps with feel and control.
-I feel like the XT1 and X100T sort of missed the mark with the way it feels in your hand and I always added an extra grips or case.
+The front grip and thumb grip are very well designed, with a small bit of rubber inlay that helps with feel and control.
+The XT1 and X100T sort of missed the mark with the way it feels in your hand, and I always added an extra grip or case.
 This camera nailed it out of the box.
 However, I could see some people with bigger hands still wanting a bit more grip, especially when using heavier lenses since they tend to throw the balance off.

 The OVF/EVF

-If you come from an X100T the OVF/EVF all work the same.
-The OVF is very fun to shoot street photography with if you have shorter prime lenses.
-It’s also very handy for landscape photographers that like to shoot with heavy ND filters or in the dark.
+If you come from an X100T, the OVF/EVF will all work similarly.
+The OVF is fun to shoot street photography with if you have shorter prime lenses.
+It’s also very handy for landscape photographers who like to shoot with heavy ND filters or in the dark.

-Although the OVF is great, it still has some issues that maybe firmware could fix.
-When you first power up the camera and are in OVF mode you can see the transparent LCD screen light up for a moment, this is the overlay that draws all your controls and frame lines over the OVF image.
-When you’re using Fujinon lenses this dims back to being 95% transparent and everything is good.
-However, when I use my manual Voigtlander lenses, this screen stays lit and creates a milky haze over my image that makes it difficult to see in dark situations.
+Although the OVF is great, there are still some issues that the firmware could fix.
+When you power up the camera and are in OVF mode, you can see the transparent LCD screen light up for a moment; this overlay draws all your controls and frame lines over the OVF image.
+When using Fujinon lenses, this dims back to being 95% transparent, and everything is good.
+However, when I use my manual Voigtlander lenses, this screen stays lit and creates a milky haze over my image, making it difficult to see in dark situations.
 You don’t notice it as much in the daylight.

-Also, frame lines are still inaccurate when using manual lenses even when you tell the camera the correct mm your set to.
-This may be caused by the length of my lens.
-I’m using the Voigtlander 35mm Ultron and it’s a pretty long 35mm lens.
-So it’s possible this will never be 100% accurate since the camera can never know the distance and focus that you’re shooting at when using manual lenses.
-I assume it’s unfixable but something to be aware of when using manual lenses.
+Also, frame lines are still inaccurate when using manual lenses, even when you tell the camera the correct mm you are set to.
+The length of my lens may cause this.
+I use the Voigtlander 35mm Ultron, a long 35mm lens.
+So, this may never be 100% accurate since the camera can never know the distance and focus you’re shooting at when using manual lenses.
+I assume it’s unfixable, but something to be aware of when using manual lenses.

 The Film Simulators

-The Fujifilm film simulators are one of my favorite features of all of Fujifilm cameras.
-I know when you shoot RAW you can process it to look however you want and RAW + Lightroom usually means you’ll be using the Adobe Camera Raw setting if you don’t manually switch it.
-Which I do sometimes.
-But, for casual shooting, like family, friends, work etc. The film simulators are so far more interesting than anything you get with any other camera.
+The Fujifilm film simulators are one of my favorite features of all Fujifilm cameras.
+When you shoot RAW, you can process it to look however you want, and RAW + Lightroom usually means you’ll be using the Adobe Camera Raw setting if you don’t manually switch it, which I do sometimes.
+But for casual shooting, like family, friends, work, etc., the film simulators are far more interesting than anything you get with any other camera.

-The best part is you can shoot RAW, then use the built-in camera raw converter to make jpgs using all the different film simulators until you find the one you like, then you can send that to your phone, and off to social or text to friends.
+The best part is you can shoot RAW, then use the built-in camera raw converter to make a jpg using all the different film simulators until you find the one you like, then you can send that to your phone and off to social or text to friends.
 This a ton when I want to send my mom pictures of my daughter.
 It’s great.

-I haven’t really felt the difference or done a comparison yet, but they say the Film Simulators do more advanced work in the X-Pro 2 compared to the other cameras because of the faster processors.
+I haven’t felt the difference or made a comparison yet, but they say the Film Simulators do more advanced work in the X-Pro 2 than the other cameras because of the faster processors.
 So the looks are improved.
-The new Acros is improved compared to the older black and white setting (I notice it makes softer blacks), and they say they’ve even improved the standard film simulators like Velvia, which is what I use constantly when I shoot quick Landscapes in JPEG.
+The new Acros is improved compared to the older black and white setting (I notice it makes softer blacks), and they say they’ve even improved the standard film simulators like Velvia, which I use constantly when I shoot quick Landscapes in JPEG.

 Who Is This Camera For?

-This camera is missing some things that the competition has.
-A flip screen, 4k video, usb charging capabilities and a flash.
-Some reviewers complain about this but after using the camera for a while you can really see that there is a strong philosophy Fujifilm has put behind this camera.
+This camera lacks the competition’s features: a flip screen, 4 K video, USB charging capabilities, and a flash.
+Some reviewers complain about this, but after using the camera for a while, you can see that Fujifilm has put a strong philosophy behind it.

-It’s a camera designed more for the purist, they don’t go as far as Leica, but they managed to pull it off while still adding enough tech to attract the mainstream photographer.
+It’s a camera designed more for the purist; they don’t go as far as Leica, but they managed to pull it off while adding enough tech to attract the mainstream photographer.

-You notice this immediately after unboxing; the camera ships with several features turned off.
-Like most cameras it comes set to shoot JPEG only.
-The Q menu defaults with all the JPEG image controls, and the camera doesn’t even come set to preview images after taking a shot – fun when shooting street, but I have to turn it back on when shooting with studio lights.
+You notice this immediately after unboxing; the camera has several features turned off.
+Like most cameras, it comes set to shoot JPEG only.
+The Q menu defaults to all the JPEG image controls, and the camera doesn’t even come set to preview images after taking a shot.
+It’s fun when shooting street, but I have to turn it back on when shooting with studio lights.

-For someone who wants all the bells and whistles of modern technology, this camera has most of it and gets you close enough with everything else.
-After all, it’s not really designed for the technophile; it’s designed for the photographer.
+For someone who wants all the bells and whistles of modern technology, this camera has most of it and gets you close enough to everything else.
+After all, it’s not designed for the technophile but for the photographer.

 No 4k, but you’re not buying this camera for video anyway.
 At least you shouldn’t be.
-I still kind of wish it did shoot 4k since this camera is my new sidekick, but 1080p is fine for casual shooting since the quality is still great and the file sizes are easier to deal with.
+I still wish it did shoot 4k since this camera is my new sidekick, but 1080p is fine for casual shooting since the quality is still great and the file sizes are easier to deal with.
 Not to mention, 1080p is still totally acceptable in mainstream media today.
-I also have an A6300 which I almost solely use as my video camera and I absolutely love it.
-I still prefer the X-Pro 2 for still and it does make some razor-sharp 1080p video with all the awesome film simulators you can apply.
-The X-Pro 2 also seems to have better image quality and it can actually focus with AF Illuminator turned off.
-But that’s a totally different topic.
+I also have an A6300, which I almost solely use as my video camera, and I love it.
+I still prefer the X-Pro 2 for still, and it does make some razor-sharp 1080p video with all the awesome film simulators you can apply.
+The X-Pro 2 also seems to have better image quality and can focus with the AF Illuminator turned off.
+But that’s a different topic.

 Fujifilm X-Pro 2 Review – Technical Overview

-Everything has been improved over the X100T, the XT1 and especially the X-Pro 1.
-The EVF got faster, the LCD screen got more resolution, the sensor got more megapixels, the processor got more power, two SD card slots and it’s weather sealed.
-All these things together makes a camera package that’s not just a little better than anything Fujifilm has built, but a lot better.
-If all this technology rolls down into Fujifilm’s other products, then this year is going to be an epic year.
+Everything has been improved over the X100T, the XT1, and especially the X-Pro 1.
+The EVF got faster, the LCD screen got more resolution, the sensor got more megapixels, the processor got more power, and there were two SD card slots, and it’s weather-sealed.
+All these things together make a camera package that’s a little better than anything Fujifilm has built but a lot better.

 Autofocus

-This is a complicated topic and most reviewers get this wrong.
-But I’ll try to explain what’s going on with this camera as best as I can.
+This is a complicated topic, and most reviewers get it wrong.
+But I’ll try to explain what’s going on with this camera as best as possible.

-There are two types of autofocus that can happen depending on your shooting conditions and what lenses you’re using.
+Two types of autofocus can happen depending on your shooting conditions and what lenses you’re using.

-Phase Detection Autofocus: this is what is used mostly in well-lit areas and when you’re using non-APD lenses.
-Phase detection will not work very well in low contrast or high frequency situations.
+Phase Detection Autofocus is used mostly in well-lit areas and when using non-APD lenses.
+It does not work very well in low-contrast or high-frequency situations.

-Contrast Autofocus: In situations where phase detection does not work well (low contrast such as in poorly lit conditions, or high frequency), then contrast autofocus helps out.
+Contrast Autofocus: In situations where phase detection does not work well (low contrast, such as in poorly lit conditions or high frequency), contrast autofocus helps.

-For a good autofocus experience, both phase detection and contrast detection must be working together and the X-Trans III sensor has done this by doubling the speed in which the camera can read contrast.
+For a good autofocus experience, both phase detection and contrast detection must work together.
+The X-Trans III sensor has doubled the speed at which the camera can read contrast.

-Next you need lenses that have microcomputers that are fast enough to handle this new readout.
-Right now there are only five lenses with the faster microprocessors that can handle this faster autofocus readout – The XF16-55mm, XF50-140mm, XF90mm, XF35mmF2, and the XF100-400mm.
+Next, you need lenses with microcomputers fast enough to handle this new readout.
+Only five lenses with faster microprocessors can now handle this faster autofocus readout: the XF16-55mm, XF50-140mm, XF90mm, XF35mmF2, and the XF100-400mm.

 This is why you see mixed results on the Internet about autofocus speed and accuracy.
-I only own the XF35mm F2 and it is a lot snappier than my XF 23 f1.4.
-I notice it when shooting my baby girl who doesn’t have a lot of contrast in her face and especially in dark situations.
+I only own the XF35mm F2, which is much snappier than my XF 23 f1.4.
+I notice it when shooting my baby girl, who doesn’t have a lot of contrast in her face, especially in dark situations.

-Now if you compare this camera to something like the Sony A6300, autofocus on that camera is also great, but if you’re using big full frame lenses that block the focus illuminator, or turn that off like I do because its way too bright, the A6300 completely fails in low light situations.
+Now, if you compare this camera to something like the Sony A6300, the autofocus on that camera is also great.
+Still, if you’re using big full-frame lenses that block the focus illuminator or turn that off like I do because it’s way too bright, the A6300 completely fails in low-light situations.

-If you’re just casually shooting you might not notice a huge jump in autofocus speeds over the X100T or the XT1, but situations where phase detection does not work well, you for sure will notice a jump in autofocus performance on the X-Pro 2 as long as you’re using the new lenses.
-I personally feel like it’s all around a bit snappier than the XT1 even when using older lenses.
+If you’re just casually shooting, you might not notice a huge jump in autofocus speeds over the X100T or the XT1.
+Still, in situations where phase detection does not work well, you will notice a jump in autofocus performance on the X-Pro 2 as long as you’re using the new lenses.
+I feel like it’s a bit snappier than the XT1, even when using older lenses.

-For me personally, I feel like every camera I’ve owned since the Canon 5DmkII has had good enough autofocus to get most jobs done.
-But I’m a pretty casual shooting / landscape photographer so autofocus isn’t that important to me and half the lenses I use are manual anyway.
-I’ve also never once used continuous autofocus except for once by accident where I was immediately annoyed and had to turn it off.
-However, maybe in the future I could see my wife loving this feature when our daughter starts to play soccer. 🙂
+Every camera I’ve owned since the Canon 5DmkII has had enough autofocus to complete most jobs.
+But I’m a pretty casual shooting/landscape photographer, so autofocus isn’t that important to me, and half the lenses I use are manual anyway.
+I’ve also never used continuous autofocus except for once by accident, where I was immediately annoyed and had to turn it off.
+However, maybe in the future, I could see my wife loving this feature when our daughter starts to play soccer.

 Diffraction

-With the bump in megapixels you’ll have to pay a little more attention to diffraction.
-At 24 megapixels the sensor’s pixels should be about 3.93 microns in size.
-This causing diffraction to come into play at anything above f4.
-You probably won’t really see it until about f8 in real world shooting.
+With the megapixel bump, you’ll have to pay more attention to diffraction.
+At 24 megapixels, the sensor’s pixels should be about 3.93 microns.
+This causes diffraction to come into play at anything above f4.
+You probably won’t see it until about f8 in real-world shooting.

-With spherical aberrations clearing up at around f4-f5.6 and the diffraction limit of f4, the camera is really tuned to have a sweet spot of about f4-f5.6.
-This just means if you’re a landscape photographer looking to print with as much IQ as possible, you’ll want to keep your aperture between f4-f8 and maybe focus stack to get back our depth.
+With spherical aberrations clearing up at around f4-f5.6 and the diffraction limit of f4, the camera is tuned to have a sweet spot of about f4-f5.6.
+If you’re a landscape photographer looking to print with as much IQ as possible, you’ll want to keep your aperture between f4 and f8 and maybe focus stack to get back our depth.

-Personally I could see going with a little bit more resolution, only because scaling down from more megapixels always helps with certain types of artifacting, but at the same time the bigger file sizes would be a bit more of a burden.
+I could see going with a little bit more resolution, only because scaling down from more megapixels always helps with certain types of artifacts.
+However, the bigger file sizes would be more of a burden.

 Lens Modulation Optimizer was turned on.
 I’ve never been able to see a difference with this setting on or off when shooting Raw.
-Actually I’ve never seen it affect my JPEGs either.
-Is it lens specific?
+I’ve never seen it affect my JPEGs, either.
+Is it lens-specific?
 I don’t know, but it’s supposed to help with diffraction.
-I imagine it adds some sort of sharpness to the image as you close down.
+I imagine it adds some sharpness to the image as you close down.

 X-Trans CMOS III – Resolution

-One of the great features of the X-Trans CMOS III sensor is it eliminates the need, or at least reduces the need for an optical low pass filter by controlling moiré.
-This is done by using a 6×6 color pixel array instead of the standard 4×4 pixel array found in Bayer sensors.
-This should give the X-Pro2 a slight edge in terms of resolution when compared to the competition (such as the A6000 or the A6300), while also cutting down on moiré.
-However, there are a few other sensors in cameras like the Nikon D7200 that also do not include an OLP filter, but it’s likely they will have more issues with moiré.
+One of the great features of the X-Trans CMOS III sensor is that it eliminates the need for, or at least reduces, an optical low pass filter by controlling moiré.
+This is done using a 6×6 color pixel array instead of the standard 4×4 pixel array found in Bayer sensors.
+This should give the X-Pro2 a slight edge in terms of resolution compared to the competition (such as the A6000 or the A6300) while also cutting down on moiré.
+However, there are a few other sensors in cameras like the Nikon D7200 that also do not include an OLP filter, but they will likely have more issues with moiré.

-Moiré on the X-Pro 2 is very well controlled, only showing up in very small details that can be seen above and around the eagle.
+Moiré on the X-Pro 2 is very well controlled, showing only in small details above and around the eagle.

-The color patterns come from the very small details from how the ink is applied to paper.
-It’s small points that the camera is picking up.
+The color patterns come from the small details of how the ink is applied to paper—small points that the camera picks up.

 ISO / Noise Control